womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/0-setup.md

 If you want to change any of the the designs or images used along the way, go for it!
 This project is 100% yours to customize however you like.

+## Need Help?
+If you need help, check to see if your question has already been asked in **#section-6-help**.
+If you don't see it in there, post a question with any details that would make it easy for a team member to help you.
+We'll answer most frequently asked questions in live office hours, so keep an eye out in #announcements for those!

 ---

 Writers: [Avni Agrawal](https://twitter.com/AvniAgrawal1802),